webxos/macroslow/markup/readme.md

 ---

-## 🌍 Integration with Project Dunes
+## 🌍 Integration with Project Dunes SDK

 The MARKUP Agent is a **Chimera Head** agent, designed for seamless integration with Project Dunes’ MCP servers and quantum gateways.
 Use it to:
 - Validate MAML files before submission.